Reinforz/platform-status-blog/README.md

 This runs the script `/home/myCronScript.sh` every 7 minutes.
 Of course, we don't have the bash script now.
 So let's set them up next.

 ### Adding scripts
-We need 2 bash scripts in our EC2 instance.
-One for the cron job and another for the Deployment Script.
+We need two bash scripts in our EC2 instance: One for the cron job discussed above and another for the Deployment Script.
+Deployment to a production server typically involves a number of steps, such as building and packaging the application, transferring the package to the production server, and configuring the server to run the application.
+We need the deployment script to automate installing dependencies on our production server so that it runs without issues.
 - The cron script in `/home/myCronScript.sh`:
   ```bash
   #!/bin/bash